hahaoeoe/TIL/Bioinformatics/Article/Expression Atlas update from tissues to single cells.md

 * [Expression Atlas](https://www.ebi.ac.uk/gxa/home) is an EMBL-EBI database and web-service that curates, re-analyses and displays [gene expression](https://www.ebi.ac.uk/training/online/glossary/gene-expression) data across species and biological conditions such as different tissues, cell types, developmental stages and diseases.

-* Single cell Expression Atlas was lauched in 2018 and contains 164 single cell RNA-Seq studies, consisting ot 4,646,599 cells, of which 3,342,629 passed our QC from 14 different species.
+* Single cell Expression Atlas was lauched in 2018 and contains 164 single cell RNA-Seq studies, consisting ot 4,646,599 cells, of which 3,342,629 passed our QC from 14 different species. (release 10 – May 2020)

 * Expression Atlas aims to help answer questions such as 'where is my favourite gene expressed?' or 'how does its expression change in a disease?'.
 To achieve this objective, the Expression Atlas project involves data curation, data analysis and provides a web application to access and visualise publicly available data (Figure 1).